 Blade guides may differ depending on the type of bandsaw machine that you are running.
 Some machines use hardened carbon steel blade guides, while other band saw machines consist of blade roller bearings.
 No matter what type of blade guides you have, all guides wear out because of the the friction made by the saw blade on the guide surface.
 Worn out blade guides may affect the cutting ability of the band saw blade and may cause poor results, thus making it a necessity to replace or change them from time to time.

-Why is it important to replace the blade guides when they are worn out?
+It is important to replace the blade guides when they are worn out

 It is necessary to replace worn out blade guides because there is a possibility that the band saw blade would break if the blades don’t move freely.
 We should also consider that there should be space within the blade guides where the band saw blade is held.
 The space within the blade guides could actually widen because of the friction made when the blade runs through.
 Because of this, the blade loosens and may cause the blade to bounce.
 If this happens, the bandsaw machine may cut inaccurately and there will be a greater possibility that the blade itself may break along the cutting process.